Updated: November 4, 2020

 Different people go to Starbucks (and other coffee shops) for many reasons, and most of the time, it’s not because of the coffee.

-For me, Starbucks has been my venue for blogging, reading and meeting friends – and the reason why I’m there at least 4 times a week.
+For me, Starbucks has been my venue for blogging, reading, meeting clients, and hanging out with friends.
+These are the reasons why I’m there at least 4 times a week.

 A strong brand because of social science